 Every eliminated trip and saved mile counts, whether or not you already travel that way today.
 Individuals who already travel wisely are encouraged to challenge themselves during the period to do even more.

 If I know someone who hasn’t signed up yet, can he or she still register for the Challenge?

 Yes.
-Anyone can register for the Clear the Air Challenge anytime during the challenge and still be eligible for the weekly and grand prizes.
+Anyone can register for the Clear the Air Challenge anytime during the challenge.

 If you use a fuel efficient or electric vehicle, do your trips count?

 No. Although driving a fuel-efficient or electric vehicle is an excellent way to reduce emissions, the goal of the Clear the Air Challenge to eliminate trips entirely.